pranav270-create/pranav270-create.github.io/_pages/experience.md

 </p>

 <p style="font-size: 13px;">
-Worked with the <a href="https://saferobotics.princeton.edu">Safe Robotics Lab</a> at Princeton and <a href="https://www.imperial.ac.uk/adaptive-intelligent-robotics/">Adaptive and Intelligent Robotics Lab</a> at Imperial College London to design robust controllers that can augment human drivers in unsafe and unseen environments.
-Used Hamilton Jacobi Isaacs formulation with game theoretic reinforcement learning for safety and Gaussian Processes with Quality Diversity for adaptation.
+Built robust controllers that can augment human drivers in unsafe and unseen environments.
+Used Hamilton Jacobi Isaacs formulation with game theoretic reinforcement learning for providing safety guarantees and Gaussian Processes with Quality Diversity for quick adaptation.
 Evaluated product on DoD site.
+Collaborated with the <a href="https://saferobotics.princeton.edu">Safe Robotics Lab</a> at Princeton and <a href="https://www.imperial.ac.uk/adaptive-intelligent-robotics/">Adaptive and Intelligent Robotics Lab</a> at Imperial College London.
 </p>

 <p style="font-size: 15px;">